kunalvasudevan/tinyvmi-docs-hugo/content/step-by-step/_index.md

 +++
 title = "Step by Step"
 description = ""
-weight = 2
+weight = 3
 alwaysopen = true
 toc = true

 +++

-Here is an overview of all steps we need to build and run TinyVMI:
+Here is an overview of all steps we need to build and run TinyVMI.
+The following will introduce all the changes to the original Xen-4.10.0 source code in order to run TinyVMI:

 1. [Install Xen with XSM FLASK Enabled]({{<relref "step-by-step/install-xen-with-flask.md" >}}).